Bluebear77/Intern_ECLADATTA/Draft/slide-question.md

 Then they extract 2000 from each LOGICNLG and 2000 from ToTTo.

-Becasue there are many tables have similar content, so they keep only one table for each unique table header.
+De-biasing: Becasue there are many tables have similar content in LOGICNLG, they keep only one table for each unique table header.
+They did not mention ToTTo.

-_"we found that many tables in LOGICNLG have similar content.
-For example, there are around 200 tables describing the results of football games, with identical table headers.
-To ensure the diversity of source tables, we keep only one table for each unique table header."_